 Week 5 – February 12th, 10am PT

 This class will focus on a variety of more in-depth security and privacy knowledge.
-For example, how to safely research and use technology while under surveillance.
-This will focus on how to research abortion infromation while in parts of the US where abortion is banned, and how activists under surveillance use the web to avoid being tracked).
+How to safely research and use technology while under surveillance (e.g., how to research abortion information while abortion is banned in parts of the US, how activists under surveillance use the web to avoid being tracked).
 Why might researching in private be necessary?

 Week 6 – February 19th, 10am PT